Regenerative Aesthetics 101

 Radiesse:

-• Provides instant volume in a single treatment when used at full strength
+• Can provide instant volume in a single treatment when used at full strength

 • Can also be used diluted and used as a collagen stimulator similar to Sculptra